 And what could be more enticing than the smell of fish and chips?
 The Quayside Restaurant and Fish Bar by Gourdon’s harbour is rated as one of the UK’s top ten fish and chip shops.

 Mr G chose his traditional red pudding supper and was in raptures after the first bite.
-The Teen devoured her breaded haddock supper, but was kind enough to save some pieces of fish for the boy.
-I offered it to him on my outstretched palm and almost lost a hand!
-My choice was a tad more exotic/unusual – I had jalapeño poppers stuffed with cream cheese and chips.
+The Teen devoured her breaded haddock supper, but kindly saved a piece of fish for the boy.
+I offered it to him on my outstretched palm and almost lost a hand.
+My choice was a tad more exotic – I had jalapeño poppers stuffed with cream cheese and chips.
 Being a chilli fiend I was delighted to find something spicy on the menu.

 St Cyrus National Nature Reserve

-Back at the Ice House, and no longer in a rush to head off exploring we had a look around the outside of the house.
-Build into the hillside, and backed by cliffs it’s a truly remarkable building, which resembles a grand hobbit house.
+Back at the Ice House, we had a proper look around the outside of the house.
+Built into the hillside and backed by cliffs, it’s a truly remarkable building – like a luxury hobbit house.
 I love quirky buildings with character, so it was wonderful to have an opportunity to stay in one.

 Standing on the grass-covered roof you’d never guess that a fabulous, spacious house was hiding underneath.